algorithm-archivists/algorithm-archive/contents/plotting/plotting.md

 Note that in this process, we create auxiliary files like `*.eps` and `*.aux`, which are expected with LaTeX.

-If you would like to directly read the output `.tex` file from gnuplot, you can use the command above without the `standalone` option, like so:
+If you would like to directly read the output `.tex` file from gnuplot into another LaTeX document, you can use the same command as above without the `standalone` option, like so:

 ```
 set terminal epslatex size 10cm, 10cm
 set output "check.tex"
 ```

-As a note, the units for the plot are real units in terms of cm, inches, or whatever other measurement LaTeX takes.
-As such, you will probably want to make sure the size of the output image actually fits in the document you want to create.
-Here is a quick example of how to put the output tex file into a LaTeX document:
+This will output another "check.tex" file that can be used by other LaTeX documents, and here is an example tex file to do that:

 [import, lang:"gnuplot"](code/gnuplot/latex_import.tex)

+As a note, the units for the `epslatex` terminal are real units in terms of cm, inches, or whatever other measurement LaTeX takes.
+As such, you will probably want to make sure the size of the output image from gnuplot actually fits in the document you want to create.

 {% endmethod %}